 A concentrated study in a field of engineering not covered in other courses.
-Topics may include, but are not limited to, mechanical engineering, chemical engineering, pharmaceutical/biomedical engineering, materials engineering, structural engineering, HVAC, fluid mechanics, engineering software, mechanics of materials, or vibration.
+Topics may include, but are not limited to, mechanical engineering, chemical engineering, pharmaceutical/biomedical engineering, materials engineering, structural engineering, HVAC, fluid mechanics, finite element analysis, and engineering software.
 May be repeated for credit.
 Prerequisite: Instructor's permission.